 If you do not see an existing post, ask the community for help.
 Many people will guide you in the right direction.

 Ask a few of your friends to keep an eye out and ask them to tag you in any posts related to what you sell.

-We recommend new crafters to start at a small event to learn what you need to do.
+We recommend new crafters start at a small event to learn what they need to do.

 Find Local Craft Shows At Churches And Schools

 Many local churches and schools try to earn money for their organizations by holding local church craft shows, bake sales, and carnivals.

-These events are usually smaller, and the booth fees are often lower, making them great events for crafters who art just starting to sell at local craft fairs.
+These events are usually smaller, and the booth fees are often lower, making them significant events for crafters whose art is just starting to sell at local craft fairs.

 Ask your friends if they know of any local churches or schools that hold craft fairs.

 You can also search for upcoming events on your local churches and school’s website or follow them on Facebook and Twitter.

 Many cities and towns have a calendar of events on their website.

 Smaller events post on this calendar because they do not have enough revenue and work hours to promote their events on other listings.

-Check to see if there is an art organization for your town or city.
+Check if there is an art organization for your town or city.

 Joining an art organization in your area will help you meet and network with other local artists and crafters.

-Once you have become familiar with shows in your area, look into state-wide craft shows and craft fairs.
+Once familiar with shows in your area, look into state-wide craft shows and craft fairs.

 Art And Craft Magazines And Local Newspapers